Shahzada (Guantanamo Bay detainee 952): Transcript

 Shahzada chose to participate in his Combatant Status Review Tribunal.

 On March 3, 2006, in response to a court order from Jed Rakoff the Department of Defense published a nine-page summarized transcripts from his Combatant Status Review Tribunal.

 Determined not to have been an Enemy Combatant

-The Washington Post reports that Shahzada was one of 38 detainees who was determined not to have been an enemy combatant during his Combatant Status Review Tribunal.
+The Washington Post reported that Shahzada was one of 38 detainees who was determined not to have been an enemy combatant during his Combatant Status Review Tribunal.

-They report that Shahzada has been released.
+They report that Shahzada had been released.

-The Department of Defense refers to these men as No Longer Enemy Combatants.
+The Department of Defense referred to these men as No Longer Enemy Combatants.